-10 Easy Ways to Reduce your Impact (& Save Lots of Money) this Earth Day
+10 Easy Ways to Reduce your Impact & Save Money

 Today is Earth Day.
 I’m fired up, and you’re welcome to join me.
 Lets make it more than just a token day that we forget about tomorrow.
 Let’s make it Earth Week, Earth Year, and even Earth Lifetime.
 And…save some money in the process.

 If you fall in to the bucket of those who have a conscience and give a damn about the planet (or if you normally don’t, but want to get started), I’m going to throw out a challenge.

 It’s time to take action.

 There is a direct correlation between impact reduction & saving money (the more you reduce, the more you save) – so this article is right at home on a personal finance blog, and will present some of the best planet and money saving tips I’ve discovered over the years.

 Some are easy one-offs.
 Others need to become habitual, but you’ve got to start somewhere.
 So here’s the challenge: Take 1 action – you’re a better human being than you were yesterday.
 Take 2-5 and you can take comfort in knowing that you are making the world a better place.
 5+?
 I will plant a tree and name it after you.
 So lets save some money, keep those guilty consciences to a whisper, and get started!